theosfa/remote/README.md

 host         host to connect to port         port to connect to (default: random)

 -6, --ip6                 use IPv6
 -n                        do not do any DNS lookups on the supplied host -l, --listen              listen for incoming connections (connect by default) -p, --port <port>         port on which to listen (default: random) -u, --udp                 use UDP (TCP by default)
--b                    bind socket to the interface
--i <name>             use the supplied interface
--o <in file>          send <in file> to the destination host(only TCP) -s <addr>             use <addr> as the source address -T <timeout>          TCP connection timeout (in seconds) -d <delay>            send data with delay
+-b                        bind socket to the interface -i <name>                 use the supplied interface -s, --send <in file>      send <in file> to the destination host -r, --receive <file|None> receive <file> with name <file> or auto name -a <addr>                 use <addr> as the source address -T <timeout>              TCP connection timeout (in seconds) -d <delay>                send data with delay

 ### Interfaces